19.3. Patching a Standalone Container

 - Apply the patch to the container using the patch:install command.WarningRunning patch:install before the container is fully started and all of the bundles are active will cause the container to hang.NoteThe patch:list command displays a list of all patches added to the container's

-- Start the container.
+systemfolder.The container will need to restart to apply the patch.
 If you are using a remote console, you will lose the connection to the container.
 If you are using the container's local console, it will automatically reconnect when the container restarts.

 Rolling back a patch

 Adding features to a patched container